antonio/docnmock/README.md

 * Rails integration?
 * Create Error classes instead of using the standard one
 * Pass headers to example
-* Rake tasks to validate the API (say you are missing parameters in your resources, for instance)
+* Resource validation and rake tasks to validate the API (say you are missing parameters in your resources, for instance)